You've Gotta Keep Moving!

 Rita Moreno recalls important lessons learned after her husband's passing

 - Ask the experts.
-When reviewing your plans and policies, do not assume anything!
+When reviewing your plans and policies, do not assume anything.
 A call to your state insurance department can help clear up confusion about insurance policies and ensure you are carrying the right coverage, which may help save money and prevent fraud.

 - Pass it on.
-Make sure your adult children understand your long-term care plans, life insurance policy, end-of-life wishes and the importance of planning ahead for their family.
+Make sure your adult children and relatives understand your long-term care plans, life insurance policy, end-of-life wishes and the importance of planning ahead for their family.
 "This situation really made my daughter think," said Rita.
 "She learned a very valuable lesson from my bad one."

-Still very active and always up for something new, Rita attributes her endless energy to her personal philosophy on aging: "You’ve gotta keep moving."
-In her video series "Life Unscripted," Rita gives a senior’s perspective on some of these new experiences and offers a few words of advice to help seniors stay safe during their golden years, including:
+In her video series "Life Unscripted," Rita gives a senior's perspective on some of these new experiences and offers a few words of advice to help seniors stay safe during their golden years, including:

 - Exercise caution online.
-Though many seniors enjoy the ease and convenience of online shopping, mobile devices and communicating through social media, these new technologies can expose seniors to more fraud attempts.
+Though many seniors enjoy the ease and convenience of online shopping, mobile devices and social media, these new technologies can expose seniors to more fraud attempts.
 Seniors should think twice before sharing personal and financial information online.

 - Do your research.
 Heading out of town?
 Before renting someone's home through a sharing service such as AirBnB, research the property owner.
 Make sure you also understand what insurance policies apply before signing on.